Job Title: Community Organizer

 Job Description:

-Neighbors Together is a dynamic community-based organization committed to ending hunger and poverty in the Ocean Hill, Brownsville and Bedford-Stuyvesant neighborhoods of Brooklyn, three of the lowest-income areas in New York City.
-Our dedicated 12-person staff works closely to serve 80,000 meals annually through our Community Café, connect hundreds of individuals and families to vital resources beyond food (such as housing and job training), and engage our low-income members in community organizing and advocacy to transform public policies that create hunger, homelessness and poverty.
+Neighbors Together is a dynamic community-based organization committed to ending hunger and poverty in the Ocean Hill, Brownsville and Bedford-Stuyvesant neighborhoods of Brooklyn, three of the lowest income areas in New York City.
+Our dedicated 12-person staff works closely to serve 80,000 meals annually through our Community Café, connect hundreds of individuals and families to vital resources beyond food (such as housing and job training), and engage our low-income members in community organizing and advocacy to transform public policies that create hunger and poverty.

 Neighbors Together seeks a self-motivated, outgoing Community Organizer to work closely with our Community Action Program (CAP) team to conduct outreach, base building, training, education and leadership development among our members.
 The organizer will be responsible for membership involvement in city, state, and federal campaigns and coalitions working on issues related to our mission of ending hunger and poverty.

-The full-time Community Organizer will co-facilitate meetings with member leaders and implement actions and leadership development trainings throughout the year.
-Additionally, the full-time Community Organizer will work with the Director of Organizing and Policy and member leaders to further current campaign work.
+The full-time Community Organizer will co-facilitate meetings with our part-time Community Organizer and member leaders, and implement actions and leadership development trainings throughout the year.
+Additionally, the full-time Community Organizer will work with the Director of Organizing & Policy, our part-time Community Organizer, and member leaders to further current campaign work.

 Key Responsibilities: The responsibilities of the Community Organizer include but are not limited to: